nvsnkv/NVs.OccupancySensor/readme.md

 Application uses MQTT.Net to build MQTT client.
 The following settings used to connect application to MQTT broker:
 * `MQTT:ClientId` - the string value that defines client identifier for MQTT client.
 Required.
 Does not have a default value
 * `MQTT:Server` - IP address or DNS name of MQTT server.
 Required.
 Does not have a default value
 * `MQTT:Port` - TCP port of MQTT server.
+Optional.
 Default is _1883_
 * `MQTT:User` - username used to authenticate client on the server.
+Required.
 Does not have a default value
 * `MQTT:Password` - password used to authenticate client on the server.
+Required.
 Does not have a default value
 #### Startup
 * `StartSensor` - boolean toggle to start sensor on startup.
 Default _False_
 * `StartMQTT` - boolean toggle to start MQTT client on startup.
 Default _False_